ajs1037/Interview/README.md

 ### Question 1: How to find middle element of linked list in one pass?

 One of the most popular question from data structures and algorithm, mostly asked on telephonic interview.
 Since many programmer know that, in order to find length of linked list we need to first traverse through linked list till we find last node, which is pointing to null, and then in second pass we can find middle element by traversing only half of length.
 They get confused when interviewer ask him to do same job in one pass.
 In order to find middle element of linked list in one pass, you need to maintain two-pointer, one increment at each node while other increments after two nodes at a time, by having this arrangement, when first pointer reaches end, second pointer will point to middle element of linked list.
-See this trick to find middle element of linked list in single pass for more details.

 ### Question 2: How to find if linked list has a loop ?